desholmes/text-quest/README.md

     1. Game yaml validator
 1. Create a supporting website with docs and links to games
 1. Online game editor (visual, or text based)

-### Mobile

-1. Styling and testing
-1. Commands to lowercase (map capitalised variations?)